How to Attract Customers in the Crisis of Attention

 Involve influencers and brand advocates in your customer acquisition strategy

-It’s totally worth relying on influencers and advocates when you want to promote your products more effectively to a relevant customer base.
-I’ll let the numbers convince you:
+Turning to influencers and advocates is an effective way to promote your products more effectively to a relevant customer base.
+I’ll let the numbers speak for themselves:

 - Every $1 spent on the right influencer returns $6.50.
 (Source: Adweek)